davideamato/extract_tables/README.md

 <h2> How to use? </h2>

 The main script is [`extract_table.py`](extract_table.py).
 User input is only required for the:
-  1. _Absolute_ path to the folder containing all the pdf files to be analysed
+  1. _Absolute_ path to the _folder_ containing all the pdf files to be analysed
   2. Filename and sheetname of the mapping excel sheet.
-This sheet maps the qualification names in the pdfs to the convention used internally.
+This sheet maps the qualification names in the pdfs to the convention used internally

-Once that has been provided, run in the terminal,
+Once that has been provided in the script, run in the terminal,
   ```
   python extract_table.py
   ```
 This will execute the script and a progress bar will print on a single line.
+Upon sucessful execution, the generated excel file is named `output.xlsx` and can be found in the folder containing the pdfs.

 <h2> How has this been structured? </h2>